 About United War Veterans Council: The United War Veterans Council, Inc. (UWVC) is a 501-(c) (19) non-profit organization that is chartered by the City of New York to produce America’s Parade, the annual Veterans Day parade and other events honoring service.
 Since our inception, the UWVC has been a non-political, non-partisan organization, with no agenda or purpose other than to honor service and mobilize public support for our veterans.
 We represent the mosaic of the veterans’ community, encompassing veterans of all eras and backgrounds. www.uwvc.org / FB / Twitter.
 For more information on “America’s Parade,” visit AmericasParade.org, or call 877-PARADE3.
 Join the conversation @AmericasParade on Twitter, Facebook and Google+.

-Posted by GPD on November 4, 2014, With 657 Reads Filed under Veterans Administration (VA).
+Posted by GPD on November 4, 2014, With 661 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.